Repossession rules mortgage lenders must follow

 If you've applied for benefits or other financial help

-Your lender may delay court action if you've applied for and are likely to qualify for any of the following:
+Your lender may delay court action if you're waiting for any of the following:

 They might not delay court action unless you can show that you: